 Nettle is a roadside weed that will sting anything that touches it; it’s hard to believe that nettles could be a natural defence for the common cold.
 However, nettles contain a biologically active compound that can help reduce inflammation.
 In fact, taken regularly nettles can interfere with the body’s production of inflammation-causing chemicals.

 The one cleansing food that I regularly add to my morning warm water or smoothie is diatomaceous earth because it helps to balance and regulate your gut flora by removing bad bacteria and keeping the good gut bugs in tact.
-My food grade, organic diatomaceous earth, also known as Heal Your Gut powder is a raw whole food which helps to gently cleanse the gut, allowing you to absorb your nutrients more effectively.
+My food grade, organic diatomaceous earth, also known as Love Your Gut powder is a raw whole food which helps to gently cleanse the gut, allowing you to absorb your nutrients more effectively.
 Diatomaceous earth is also know as fossil shell flour, a stone-age natural iron rich food that is endowed with fifteen minerals including silica, calcium and magnesium.
 You can discover all the ways I use the powder in my FREE Love Your Gut Powder eBook.
 You can download it here.

 If you’re looking to add a little spice to your life, why not try adding a dash of try Cayenne; it’s considered a powerful immune system enhancer for a multitude of reasons.